Transactionalism: Contributors

 Dewey asserted that human life is not actually organized into separate entities, as if the mind (its sense of emotion, feeling, invention, imagination, or judgment) and the world outside it (natural and manufactured goods, social roles and institutions including the family, government, or media) are irreconcilable, leading to the question "How does the mind know the world?"

-Transactionalist analysis is a core paradigm advanced by social psychologist Eric Berne in his book Games People Play, in which an analyst seeks to understand an individual as "embedded and integrated" in an ever-evolving world of situations, actors, and exchange.
+Transactionalist analysis is a core paradigm advanced by social psychiatrist Eric Berne in his 1964 best-selling book Games People Play: The Psychology of Human Relationships, in which he proposes understanding an individual client as "embedded and integrated" in an ever-evolving world of situations, actors, and exchange.